Cyborg Cop III

 Cyborg Cop III is a 1995 American direct-to-video action science fiction film, starring Frank Zagarino and Bryan Genesse.
-Written by Jeff Albert & Dennis Dimster and directed by Yossi Wein, it was the third film in the Cyborg Cop film series.
+Written by Jeff Albert & Dennis Dimster and directed by Yossi Wein, it was the third installment in the Cyborg Cop film series.
 This film was preceded by Cyborg Cop (1993) and Cyborg Cop II (1994).

 Plot

 A scientist intends to turn students into mercenary cyborgs, but a police officer is determined to stop his experiments.